 Directed by Alexander Payne

 Alexander Payne’s movies show people at their worst.
-In Election a benign high school teacher stoops to new lows to interfere with a class election, About Schmidt is about a man Payne described as “a small man,” and Sideways is about a sad, failed writer and a sad, failing actor, both who are very capable of self-sabotage.
+In Election a benign high school teacher stoops to new lows to interfere with a class election, About Schmidt is about a man Payne described as “a small man” who loathes his daughter’s benign husband, and Sideways is about a sad, failed writer and a sad, failing actor, both who are very capable of self-sabotage.

 Miles (Paul Giamatti) and Jack (Thomas Haden Church) are middle-aged friends who seem like they’re only still friends because neither has anyone else to drink with.
 They embark on a week-long trip up to Southern California wine country before Jack’s looming wedding.
 As a wine aficionado, all Miles wants to do is drink, but all Jack wants to do is fool around with anyone and everyone.

 This immediately sets up each character’s vice.
 Miles doesn’t approve of his friend’s anticipated philandering, and Jack is very attuned to Miles’ drinking problem.
 They are a study in opposites, only adding to the mystery of why they’re still friends, and each rubs the other the wrong way.
 Still, they have some kind of bond, one which apparently dates back to freshman year at San Diego State.

 Miles is depressed.
 He’s a middle-school English teacher living in a cramped apartment and awaiting word on whether his novel is to be published or not.
 Jack isn’t very sure about his marriage, but Miles isn’t the right person to turn to for advice considering he is two years removed from a marriage he still hasn’t gotten over.
 His particular situation compels him to be jaded to marriage even as he remains unable to move past his divorce.